Gold & Grey: Background

 The album is the band's first to feature new guitarist and vocalist Gina Gleason.
-It was mastered by frequent Flaming Lips collaborator Dave Fridmann, who also produced Baroness' previous album.
+It was produced by frequent Flaming Lips collaborator Dave Fridmann, who also produced Baroness' previous album.

 "Our goal is, was, and will always be to write increasingly superior, more honest and compelling songs, and to develop a more unique and challenging sound.
 I'm sure we have just finished our best, most adventurous album to date.
 We dug incredibly deep, challenged ourselves and recorded a record I'm positive we could never again replicate.
 I consider myself incredibly fortunate to know Sebastian, Nick and Gina as both my bandmates and my friends.
 They have pushed me to become a better songwriter, musician and vocalist.
 We’re all extremely excited for this release, which includes quite a few 'firsts' for the band, and we're thrilled to be back on tour to play these psychotic songs for our fans.
 Expect some surprises."